rolemadelen/blog-v1/posts/blog/en-what-is-linked-list.md

 end
 ```

-We need to shift every elements to fill in the gap in between elements.
+We need to shift every elements to fill in the gap between elements.

 ### Advantages of Linked Lists
 With a linked list, we can insert or delete items in constant time *if* we know the reference to the previous node.